The Ultimate Guide to Gantt Charts: Everything about the Tool You Can’t Ignore for Project Planning

 However, this is not the dead end.
 Efficient Gantt chart creators allow making adjustments at any moment of project development.
 The Auto scheduling function will change the dates of interdependent tasks automatically.

-This is the universal truth: a Gantt chart won’t be the best choice for long-term projects.
-By long-term projects those projects are meant that last two and more years.
-Adding new tasks and resources to a plan will force you to constantly scroll up and down your chart to find the item you are looking for.
+This is an arguable point.
+However, some managers find it challenging to work on long-term projects of two and more years with the help of a Gantt chart.
+They say that adding new tasks and resources to a plan will force you to constantly scroll up and down your chart to find the item you are looking for.

 However, breaking down a large project into smaller ones can turn this disadvantage into a benefit.
 Also, search options are at your service.